nilearn/nilearn/CONTRIBUTING.rst

 Their work is crucial to improve the communication in the project and limit the crowding of the issue tracker.
 The :ref:`issue_labels` and :ref:`closing_policy` of the project is defined in more details in the :ref:`maintenance_process` page.

-Any contributor may become a member of the Nilearn :ref:`triage`.
+Any community member may become a member of the Nilearn :ref:`triage`.
 If you are interested in joining the :ref:`triage`, please read the :ref:`maintenance_process` page and contact one of the :ref:`core_devs` to express your interest!

 Contribute code